PPM Logo

 b.
 Conducts pre-Review meetings with Respondents to explain the Student Conduct Review process, key deadlines, potential participants, and answer relevant questions.

 a.
-Presents relevant information (e.g., incident reports and other relevant documents) and witnesses on behalf of the University at Student Conduct Reviews.
+Presents relevant information (e.g., incident reports and other relevant documents) and witnesses supporting Respondent’s responsibility by a Preponderance of the Evidence at Student Conduct Reviews on behalf of the University.

-d.
-Participates in training sessions facilitated by SAGE.
+c.
+Regularly participates in training sessions facilitated by SAGE.

 8. The duties and responsibilities of Advisors generally include:

-c.
-The Procedures are part of the University’s overall educational process, and not expected that Students will require the assistance of attorneys.
+a.
+Provides support, guidance, and advice to Students during Administrative Resolutions and Student Conduct Reviews.
+The Procedures are part of the University’s overall educational process and not expected to require the assistance of attorneys.
 However, Students may engage attorneys for legal advice and/or assistance as an Advisor.

 PROCEDURES